mag-/gpu_benchmark/README.md

-# testing theoretical max flops on gpus
+# Testing Theoretical Max FLOPS on GPUs

 Based on: [https://github.com/stas00/ml-engineering/tree/master/compute/accelerator#maximum-achievable-flops]

 Original code here: [https://github.com/stas00/ml-engineering/blob/master/compute/accelerator/benchmarks/mamf-finder.py]

-Original code does brute force search but we can do better with optuna, also we get a nice graph like:
+The original code does a brute force search, but we can do better with Optuna.
+We also get nice graphs like:

 ![Optuna Optimization Visualization](./img/optuna1.png)
 or: